saydigital/rocco/{{cookiecutter.github_repo_name}}/README.md

 ## Configuration tuning

 To edit configuration, just change etc/odoo.conf, which is a standard odoo configuration file, then restart the container. `addons_path` will be automatically derived from your addons repo and the conffile will be generated before starting odoo.
-All other options will be taken from this file.
+All other options will be taken from this file verbatim.

 ## Add new addons

-To add new addons, add them as submodules to your addons repo and rebuild/recreate your image/container `odoo_conf_generator.py` will automatically pick them up and add  themeto the Odoo configuration file at runtime.
+To add new addons, add them as submodules to your addons repo and rebuild/recreate your image/container. `odoo_conf_generator.py` will automatically pick them up and add them to the Odoo configuration file at runtime.

 ## Add new Python dependencies